 Vue

-Vite is a new default now.
+Vite is the new default now.
 So, Vue-CLI can stay for old apps, but if you build new Vue apps, you need to use Vite.

 Flexibility